Whatever happened to gamification in HR?

 So, gamified techniques are clearly being used across sectors and in different ways, with tangible results – be it for compliance, recruitment or engagement.

 What are the key success factors for gamification applications in HR, though?
 They need to be accessible, convenient, giving access to rapid-fire knowledge in the same way employees expect it in real life through on-the-job google searches, for example.

 As Josh Bersin says: ‘We are no longer satisfied with exchanging the classroom for an online but still deskbound environment.’
-Gamification makes learning easy and incentivizes behaviours across a company in an accessible way, if it’s used correctly.
+Gamification makes learning easy and incentivizes behaviors across a company in an accessible way, if it’s used correctly.

 Tie gamification directly to your business strategy.
 Invest in apps and platforms that deliver gamification in key areas that support the company plan, from training and development to administrative efficiency.